Of American-English origin, the phrase come up and see my etchings is used as an invitation to sexual dalliance—synonym: come up and see me sometime.

 Exasperated, he strode over to her.
 “Look here, Sally, must I draw diagrams to make it clear that the invitation to come up and see my etchings is a ribald joke?”
 He cleared his throat.
 “A reputation for being ‘hot stuff’ is sometimes harder to live up to than live down, but that’s beside the point.
 Don’t you see why you shouldn’t have come to my apartment alone?
 You don’t want people to gossip about you, do you?”

-The following is from the review by Herman J. Bernfeld of Champagne Waltz 1, published in The Cincinnati Enquirer (Cincinnati, Ohio) of Wednesday 10th February 1937:
+11-: From the review by Herman J. Bernfeld of Champagne Waltz 3, published in The Cincinnati Enquirer (Cincinnati, Ohio) of Wednesday 10th February 1937:

 “Champagne Waltz” has all the sentiment of an operetta to weigh it down.
 Its humor is derived from such incidents as mistaken identity, gum chewing, dialectal comedy and a fake countess who sells the boys tea sets from the household of the Czar when they come up to see her etchings.